 Maximize Your Resources

 - Online systems through the school: Most high schools have recruitment tools available to registered student groups.
-Talk to your advisor about the resources available to you once you’ve been approved by your school.
 Some examples include:

 - Morning/afternoon announcements: Request that information about your club or next meeting are announced over the loudspeaker or on TV – wherever your school typically shares announcements about club meetings, sporting events or upcoming occasions.